tc10-01/tc10-01/README.md

 - **LinkedIn:** [linkedin.com/in/tcliu-496438262/](https://linkedin.com/in/tcliu-496438262/)
 - **Email:** [tcliu1001@gmail.com](mailto:tcliu1001@gmail.com)

-Feel free to explore my repositories, and don’t hesitate to reach out if you’d like to collaborate or chat about all things tech!
+Feel free to explore my repositories, and don’t hesitate to reach out if you’d like to collaborate or chat about anything!